Lemons, Lavender, & Laundry

 27 Apr

 Welcome to week eight of the 8 Week Cleaning Challenge!
+This week we are working to clean and organize the kitchen.

 It’s the final week of our cleaning challenge.
 I hope this series has helped you get your home clean and organized over the past 8 weeks.
 If you fell behind at some point, no worries.
 There is no prize for completing the challenge on time (except that your house is clean).
 This is simply a tool to help you consider how to deep clean the spaces in your home.
 You can start anywhere you’d like and take as long as you’d like.

-I decided to save the kitchen for the last week of the challenge because there is so much to do in this area: refrigerator, freezer, pantry, microwave, sink, dishwasher, etc. I figured if one place may take a little longer than one week to complete, it would probably be your kitchen.
+I decided to save the kitchen for the last week of the challenge because there is so much to do in this area: refrigerator, freezer, pantry, microwave, sink, dishwasher, etc. I figured if one place may take a little longer than one week to complete, it would probably be the kitchen.
 Here’s the plan for this week:

-Cleaning the Kitchen
+Clean & Organize the Kitchen

 • Wash The Kitchen Floor- If you have tile or linoleum in your kitchen, here is a DIY Floor Cleaner I use.
+Need to clean those grout lines?
+Try this DIY Grout Cleaner… it’s amazing!

 • Wash Your Counters- Here is a DIY All Purpose Spray I use on my counters